 The government has long valued whistleblowers because they are vital weapons in investigating, prosecuting and deterring fraud and wrongdoing.
 Whistleblower rewards are a direct reflection of that value.
 If a qui tam lawsuit results in a successful enforcement action, the whistleblower (or relator) may receive between 10 and 25 percent of any recovered funds.

 The whistleblower is nearly always someone with unique information that has not been previously disclosed.
 Each of the major laws involved in these cases, reference this aspect of whistleblowing in its own way.

 Whistleblowing laws make it clear that the government is most interested—and most inclined to reward—whistleblowers who bring cases based on “original information” that would not otherwise have come to the government’s attention.
-In some cases, a claim may be dismissed if the whistleblower’s allegations were previously disclosed in the news media or as the result of a federal investigation – unless the whistleblower was the original source of those allegations.
+In some cases, a claim may be dismissed if the whistleblower’s allegations were previously disclosed in the news media or as the result of a federal investigation, unless the whistleblower was the original source of those allegations.

-Contacting an Attorney
+Contacting a Whistleblower Attorney

 - Should the whistleblower tell their employer what they know before they contact the appropriate government agency?
-The answer to this question might vary depending on the facts of the case and the type of fraud the whistleblower is reporting
+The answer to this question might vary depending on the facts of the case and the type of fraud the whistleblower is reporting.

 Federal Whistleblower Laws

 There are four major laws that are employed to address fraud against the government: